christlutheran/christlutheranmanhattan/src/content/pages/about.md

 - Take a bulletin (available in the narthex / entryway)
 - Feel free to sit anywhere, please fill out the red attendence book available in each row after being seated
-- Grab a service book (under the chairs) that we will follow during the Divine Service
+- Grab a Lutheran Service Book (under the chairs) that we will follow during the Divine Service
 - The service typically lasts a little over an hour
 - We practice closed communion ***see note below***
 - Our Pastor will greet everyone as they leave